The Irregular Latin Verb Sum (To Be): Conjugation, Uses, & More

 Does sum have participles?

 The Latin verb sum has one surviving participle: futūrus, a, um.
 Futūrus, which literally means “about to be” or “going to be”, is a future active participle.

 Notice the familiar -ūrus ending, which signals the future active participle.
 The neuter futūrum “a thing about to be” is the source of the English word “future.”

-What are the principal parts of sum?
+What are the principal parts of the Latin verb to be?

 Do you feel a bit more comfortable with the verb sum and its uses now?
 I hope so!
 This irregular verb shows up everywhere in Latin, so you will have lots of opportunities to test your new knowledge.